kamerynjw/kamerynjw.github.io/teaching/2020/math321.md

 * See [here]({{ page.url }}zoom) for information about how the Zoom class meetings are structured.

 * The meeting id and password for the Zoom meeting can be found on the Laulima site for the course.
-The Laulima site also has the reading assignments and short videos to accompany each class meeting.
+The Laulima site also has the reading assignments and occasional short videos to accompany each class meeting.

 Course Outline